 - Are there any new treatments that can help me?

 Yes.
 Some studies suggest that a group of high blood pressure medicines called ACE inhibitors may help to prevent or delay the progression of diabetic kidney disease.
 These drugs reduce blood pressure in your body, and they may lower the pressure within the kidney's filtering apparatus (the glomerulus).
 They also seem to have beneficial effects that are unrelated to changes in blood pressure.
 Patients who take these medicines may have less protein in their urine.
-You may want to speak to your doctor to see if these medicines could help you.
+SGLT2 inhibitors are a newer class of medicines, some of which can also help reduce the risk of heart or kidney disease in people with diabetic kidney disease.
+SGLT2 inhibitors can also reduce hospitalization risk from heart failure.
+Other medicines, such as GLP-1 agonists and MRAs, are also being studied for risk reduction of heart and kidney disease in people with diabetic kidney disease.
+You may want to speak to your doctor or another member of your healthcare team, to see if these medicines could help you.

 - How many people with diabetic kidney disease develop total kidney failure?